 We own and operate a rapidly growing retail and wholesale propane marketing and distribution business.
-Since our predecessor's inception in November 1996, we have acquired 14 propane companies for an aggregate purchase price of approximately \$243 million, including working capital, assumed liabilities and acquisition costs.
+Since our predecessor's inception in November 1996 through September 10, 2004, we have acquired 43 propane companies for an aggregate purchase price of approximately \$400 million, including working capital, assumed liabilities and acquisition costs.
+These acquisitions include 17 propane companies acquired through that date during fiscal 2004 for an aggregate purchase price of approximately \$92 million.
 For a more detailed description of our predecessor, please read "Guide to Reading this Prospectus."
-For the fiscal year ended September 30, 2001, on a pro forma combined basis we sold approximately 124 million gallons of propane to retail customers and approximately 262 million gallons of propane to wholesale customers.
+For the fiscal year ended September 30, 2003, we sold and physically delivered approximately 119.7 million gallons of propane to retail customers and approximately 284.7 million gallons of propane to wholesale customers.

 Our retail business includes the retail marketing, sale and distribution of propane, including the sale and lease of propane supplies and equipment, to residential, commercial, industrial and agricultural customers.
-We market our propane products under seven regional brand names: Bradley Propane, Country Gas, Hancock Gas Service, Hoosier Propane, Independent Propane Company, McCracken and Pro Gas.
-We serve approximately 199,000 retail customers in Arkansas, Florida, Georgia, Illinois, Indiana, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia and Wisconsin from 103 customer service centers which have an aggregate of approximately 6.6 million gallons of above-ground propane storage capacity.
-In addition to our retail business, we operate a wholesale supply, marketing and distribution business, providing propane procurement, transportation and supply and price risk management services to our customer service centers, as well as to independent dealers and multistate marketers and, to a lesser extent, selling propane as a standby fuel to industrial end users.
-We currently provide wholesale supply and distribution services to approximately 350 customers in 24 states, primarily in the Midwest and Southeast.
+We market our propane products under several regional brand names including Bradley Propane, Burnwell Gas, Country Gas, Gaylord Gas, Hancock Gas, Highland Propane, Hoosier Propane, Independent Propane Company, McCracken, Premier Propane, Pro Gas and United Propane.
+As of June 30, 2004 we served approximately 275,000 retail customers in Arkansas, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and West Virginia from 146 customer service centers which have an aggregate of approximately 10.8 million gallons of above-ground propane storage capacity.
+In addition to our retail business, we operate a wholesale supply, marketing and distribution business, providing propane procurement, transportation and supply and price risk management services to our customer service centers, as well as to independent dealers, multi-state marketers, petrochemical companies, refinery and gas processors and a number of other natural gas liquids (NGLs) marketing and distribution companies in the United States, primarily in the Midwest and Southeast, and Canada.
+In October 2003, we acquired from Link Energy, LLC (formerly known as EOTT Energy, L.P.) its west coast NGL business, which includes gas processing, fractionation, above ground NGL storage, truck and rail distribution facilities, and a NGL transportation fleet, all located in south central California.

 Our operations are conducted through, and our operating assets are owned by, our subsidiaries.
 We own our interests in our subsidiaries through our operating company, Inergy Propane, LLC.
 Inergy GP, LLC, our managing general partner, has sole responsibility for conducting our business and managing our operations.
 Our managing general partner's only interest in us is its management rights.
 Inergy GP, LLC has no economic interest in our partnership and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf.
-Inergy Partners, LLC, our non-managing general partner, owns a 2% non-managing general partner interest in us.
-The 2% general partner interest is entitled to its proportionate share of allocations and distributions in our partnership.
+Inergy Partners, LLC, our non-managing general partner, owns an approximate 2% non-managing general partner interest in us.
+The approximate 2% general partner interest is entitled to its proportionate share of allocations and distributions in our partnership.
 Our non-managing general partner has no operational or managerial responsibilities under our partnership agreement.
+Inergy Holdings, LLC owns all of the member interests in each of Inergy GP, LLC, Inergy Partners, LLC, as well as all of the incentive distribution rights under our partnership agreement.